 Once up and running, the new processing plant will initially employ some 300 people with the potential of employing as many as 700, Farbest Foods reports.
 In addition, the company is planning the construction of a new feed mill that will have the potential to employ up to 30.

 A family-owned operation since 1982, Farbest Foods – based in Huntingburg — is one of the largest turkey companies in the United States.
 Farbest supplies more than a million pounds of raw fresh and frozen turkey products per day to further processors who prepare and package their own brand-name foods.

-The company reports its current facilities for turkey processing, feeding and growing are nearly fully utilized after completing a second shift of operations that was started in 2007.
+The company reports its current facilities for turkey processing, feeding and growing are nearly fully utilized after completing the second shift of operations that was started in 2007.
 Farbest has been investigating alternatives for its planned expansion for more than a year in an effort to meet growing global customer demand for its products.

 Knox County Support “Second to None”

-After studying the feasibility of opening a plant – and where in the Tri-State to build it – Farbest announced today it will partner with Vincennes and Knox County on the construction of the new turkey processing plant.
+After studying the feasibility of opening a plant – and wherein the Tri-State to build it – Farbest announced today it will partner with Vincennes and Knox County on the construction of the new turkey processing plant.
 The site for the new feed mill has not yet been determined.

-“After many visits with Knox County officials, city officials, current employers and others, it was very evident our company was going to receive tremendous local support, county support, support from the Indiana Department of Agriculture and the Indiana Economic Development Corporation,” states Ted Seger, Farbest president.
+“After many visits with Knox County officials, city officials, current employers, and others, it was very evident our company was going to receive tremendous local support, county support, support from the Indiana Department of Agriculture and the Indiana Economic Development Corporation,” states Ted Seger, Farbest president.
 “The positive feedback we’ve received there has been second to none.”